eskoimex/simple-chat-app/README.md

 - **Scalability**: The design is simple, but it's modular and can be extended easily.

 ### Trade-offs:
-- We opted for an in-memory approach to keep things simple and meet the requirements.
+- I opted for an in-memory approach to keep things simple and meet the requirements.
 - No real database or external API interactions, as per the task.

 ### Running Tests: